Braingeneers-Education/WetAI-Electrophysiology/README.md

 ## Getting Started

-To begin or resume your assignment, simply copy the repository link and pull it to your local computer (we recommend using virtual studio to edit the files) or click the "Open in GitHub Codespaces" button below.
+To begin or resume your assignment, click the "Open in GitHub Codespaces" button below.
 Answer the questions and then you can submit by pushing using git.
-In codespaces or visual studio you can do this by staging your changes with the + button and then using the big green "commit" button with a commit message and then hitting the "Sync Changes" button that pops up afterwards.
+In codespaces you can do this by staging your changes with the + button and then using the big green "commit" button with a commit message and then hitting the "Sync Changes" button that pops up afterwards.
 Feel free to submit as many times as you wish.

 ## What Is Electrophysiology?